 The information in this page is of a general nature, but life is very rarely as simple as that.
 You may have special circumstances that need to be taken into account.
 Discuss them with the parish priest as soon as possible.
 Contact the office on 9520 8277 or fill out the Wedding Contact Form and the priest will be in touch.

-After completing your registration the next step is to meet with your celebrant who has a responsibility not only to assist you with your preparation for the sacrament of Marriage but also for the life-long commitment you will be entering into.
+Your celebrant has a responsibility not only to assist you with your preparation for the sacrament of Marriage but also for the life-long commitment you will be entering into.

-For Catholics - Baptism Certificate issue less than 6 months before your marriage date - this can be requested from the Parish where you were baptised.
+For Catholics - Baptism Certificate - this can be requested from the Parish where you were baptised.

 If applicable, Annulment documentation or Death Certificate.